rachelli23/cse15l-lab-reports/lab-report-3-week-6.md

 ![Image](final33.png)

 Coping from my local machine which is the markdown-parse2 directory to my remote machine which is my ieng6 account.
 In the terminal I wrote, ``` scp -r .ieng6:Markdown-pa```.
 I made a new folder called Markdown-Parse3 in my ieng6 account to have the copy of markdownparser.
+To log in my ieng6 account I wrote in the terminal ```ssh ieng6 ```.
 Then complied and ran in my ieng6 account.
-Ran combing scp, ;, and ssh to copy the whole directory
+Ran combing scp, ;, and ssh to copy the whole directory.